 At the end of the 18th century in 1782, Jean de Boüard de Laforest, a King’s bodyguard, settled in Saint-Emilion.
 His daughter, Catherine Sophie de Boüard de Laforest, married Charles Souffrain de Lavergne in 1795 and set up home on the Mazerat estate, which belonged to her husband.

 At the beginning of the 20th century, Maurice de Boüard de Laforest inherited the estate.
 He extended it, adding in particular a 3-hectare (7½-acre) enclosure named Angélus in 1920.
 He left it to his sons in 1945.
 Jacques and Christian de Boüard de Laforest continued their father’s work and that of previous generations.
 The property was classified in 1954.
 They extended it further until by 1985 it exceeded 20 hectares (50 acres).
-At this time, Hubert de Boüard de Laforest, Jacques’ son, took over the management of the estate and was joined in 1987 by his cousin Jean-Bernard Grenié, Christian’s son-in-law and later by his daughter, Stéphanie de Boüard-Rivoal in 2012 and by his nephew Thierry Grenié de Boüard in 2016.
+At this time, Hubert de Boüard de Laforest, Jacques’ son, took over the management of the estate and was joined in 1987 by his cousin Jean-Bernard Grenié, Christian’s son-in-law and later by his daughter, Stéphanie de Boüard-Rivoal in 2012.

-Angélus is henceforward helmed by Stéphanie de Boüard-Rivoal, joined by her cousin Thierry Grenié de Boüard.
-Both represent the eighth generation of the Boüard de Laforest family.
+Angélus is henceforward helmed by Stéphanie de Boüard-Rivoal represents the eighth generation of the Boüard de Laforest family.
 After Catherine Sophie de Boüard de Laforest in 1800 and Eugénie Chatenet in 1900, Stéphanie de Boüard-Rivoal is the third woman to preside over the fortunes of this estate, where she was born and grew up.
 She has an almost physical relationship with Angélus, living with the land and drawing from it the courage and determination she needs to keep on course.
 It gives her emotional and spiritual strength, and she sees herself as an integral part of this ecosystemic whole.

 She measures the full importance of the responsibilities that were entrusted to her in 2012 and the accountability involved.
 She strives to display how she embraces the founding values, which have guided and supported this family since the very beginning of the story that connects it with this estate: integrity, hard work, humility and a sense of duty.

-Alongside her cousin, she will continue the work of their respective fathers, grand-fathers and ancestors, focussed on the sole purpose of serving the renown of Angélus, ensuring that the name which connotes excellence and timelessness, continues to shine over time.
+Stéphanie de Boüard-Rivoal will continue the work of her father, grandfathers and ancestors, focused on the sole purpose of serving the renown of Angélus, ensuring that the name which connotes excellence and timelessness, continues to shine over time.

 The commitment for me is almost like a priestly vocation, which I take up with faith, passion and gratitude.
 We are only the guardians of a history that preceded us and will survive us, so our role is to sustain it in the best conditions we will be able to achieve.